Disclosure: We may earn money or products from the companies mentioned in this post.

 Rabbit urine has a strong odor because of its high concentration of Ammonia, Urea, and other natural and normal chemical compounds.
 As those compounds begin to break down, they really start to stink and produce a strong ammonia odor.

-There is always ammonia present in bunny pee, but the amount of ammonia and the stink of ammonia can be made worse by many environmental factors including dehydration, diet, cleaning practices, and more.
+There is always an ammonia odor present with bunny pee, but the amount of ammonia smell can be made worse by many environmental factors including dehydration, diet, cleaning practices, and more.

 The smell of rabbit pee poses no danger to humans in the levels normally found in homes with rabbits.
 However, the persistent smell of ammonia and ammonia fumes from the rabbit urine can affect the health of rabbits.
 These fumes, if inhaled constantly, can cause respiratory problems.